Ormoc: Philippine Revolution

+Early American Period

+After the fall of the Revolution.
+A civil government was established on Leyte on April 22, 1901 when the Filipinos were under the authority of the Americans. from which the revolutionary leader Faustino Ablen inspired locals to join the Pulahan Movement.
+In 1903, the municipality of Albuera was consolidated into Ormoc.

 World War II

 After the Japanese Occupation and a rule of Second Philippine Republic.
 Ormoc is a garrison of small divisions of the Imperial Japanese Army.
 With the Allies near the City.
 Japan begin to reinforce the city and the Battle of Ormoc Bay begins.
 The city is liberated afterwards.

 Cityhood

 Ormoc became a city by virtue of Republic Act No. 179 on October 20, 1947, becoming the fifteenth city in the Philippines and the first in the Eastern Visayas region.

 Kananga was created in 1950 from the barrios of Lonoy, Kananga, Rizal, Tugbong, Montebello, Aguiting, Tagaytay, Montealegre, Libungao, Naghalin, and Masarayao which all used to be part of Ormoc City.

 1991 Flash Flood

 On the morning of November 5, 1991, the Ormoc region was inundated by Tropical Storm Uring.
 The city government recorded 4,922 deaths, 3,000 missing persons, 14,000 destroyed houses and more than P600 million worth of damaged property.
 None of the 3,000 missing persons were ever found and are now presumed dead.
 Illegal logging and kaingin (slash-and-burn farming) were blamed as the reasons of the flood.
 Heavy rainfall caused water to collect upstream the Anilao and Malbasag rivers until it poured to the lowlands in Ormoc, particularly District 26, also known as Isla Verde.

 On November 5, 2011, a monument by national artist Francis Cinco commemorating the 20th anniversary of the event was inaugurated.
 It sits on top of the mass grave at the Ormoc City Public Cemetery where an estimated 4,900 victims are buried.
 The sculpture, entitled "Gift of Life", is an abstract depicting a life taken to heaven.